menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

-  "View statements, not including zone statements within each view", "conf/zones" "List of include statements for a particular view, one for each zone statement file", "conf/zones_viewname" "Directory of zone statement files for a particular view", "conf/zo_viewname" "A sample zone statement file, for the zone "localhost." in the view "internal"", "conf/zo_internal/localhost.opt" "Directory of primary master zone files for a particular view", "hosts/view_viewname/masters" "Directory of slave zone files for a particular view", "hosts/view_viewname/slaves" "A sample zone file, for the primary master zone "localhost." in the view "internal"", "hosts/view_internal/masters/localhost-hosts"
+  "View statements, not including zone statements within each view", "conf/zones" "List of include statements for a particular view, one for each zone statement file", "conf/zones_viewname" "Directory of zone statement files for a particular view", "conf/zo_viewname" "A sample zone statement file, for the zone 'localhost'. in the view 'internal'", "conf/zo_internal/localhost.opt" "Directory of primary master zone files for a particular view", "hosts/view_viewname/masters" "Directory of slave zone files for a particular view", "hosts/view_viewname/slaves" "A sample zone file, for the primary master zone 'localhost.' in the view 'internal'", "hosts/view_internal/masters/localhost-hosts"

 Removing the DNS Server Controller and Reverting to Original Data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To remove the DNS Server Controller, first use the init script to stop the service (give it the "stop" argument).
 Then simply delete the daemon and the init script, and remove any references to the init script in the rest of the boot system if necessary.
 To revert to your original data, stop named with its init script.
 Then delete the initial configuration file and the data directory and rename the originals, removing the ".bak" from their names.

 SELinux
 ^^^^^^^